open-campaign-logger/compendium-generator/CONTRIBUTING.md

 There are cases, like with the ChatGPT module, where these guidelines had to be broken.
 In those cases like this add an `[Ignore("REASON"]` property to the test to tell the test runner to skip the test by default.
 Users wishing to have these tests run can comment out this attribute and run the test.

-### Add Default Configuration
-A default public compendium should be added to `appsettings.json` to demonstrate the basic use of the module.

 ### Create Project README.md
 Every project must have a README.md file that explains the following: